ioannis-vm/OpenSees_Model_Generator/README.md

 # OpenSeesPy Building Modeler

+*Analyze structures like a scientist!*

 ![Screenshot](/img/teaser_image.png)

+Fancy user interfaces, while convenient, have a limited functionality.
+This restriction often traps the engineer in a tedious process of seemingly endless pointing and clicking to accomplish a relatively simple task.
+Using python to conduct structural analysis opens the gates to unlimited customization, extensibility, and automation.
+Beautiful plain text and the sky is the limit!

-The purpose of this module is to assist the definition, analysis, and post-processing of OpenSees models of 3D buildings.
+This module aims to assist the definition, analysis, and post-processing of OpenSees models of 3D buildings.
 The module is in constant development, and new functionality is added as needed for my research.
-No backwards compatibility is maintained.
+No backward compatibility is maintained.
 Anyone is free and welcome to use, fork, extend and redistribute the code.

-Currently, the following functionality is supported:
+## Current Functionality

 #### Modeling